OpenAnswers/top4j/README.md

 Description
 ===========

-Top4J is a lightweight, low overhead, production-ready performance analysis tool for the Java runtime environment.
+Top4J is a lightweight, low overhead, production-ready performance analysis tool for the Java Runtime Environment.
 As the name suggests, it works a bit like the UNIX/Linux top command but at the JVM-level exposing key performance metrics from a Java runtime perspective.

 Top4J has **two** modes of operation: **Remote Attach** command-line interface (CLI) and **Java Agent**.